 Very soon the detectives realise that the killer has planned seven murders - exactly - and time is running out.
 But every time they sense they're getting closer it's literally another dead end.
 A very clever, determined and terrifyingly sadistic mind is at work.

 Scary good!
 Montanari expertly weaves a mesmerizing tale of devillish killer stalking a city's abandoned churches and stoking its innermost fears.
 You will leave the lights on, long after finishing this book - Lisa Gardner

 Richard Montanari was born in Cleveland, Ohio, to a traditional Italian-American family.
 After university, he travelled extensively in Europe and lived in London.

 Returning to the US, he started working as a freelance writer for The Chicago Tribune, The Detroit Free Press, The Seattle Times, and many others.
 He wrote his first book, Deviant Way, in 1996 and it won the OLMA for Best First Mystery.
-His novels have now been published in more than twenty-five languages.
+His novel Shutter Man was named a New York Times Crime Novel of the Year for 2016, and his books have now been published in more than twenty-five languages.